evhub/coconut/DOCS.md

 If you are encountering a `RuntimeError` due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for tail call optimization, or the corresponding criteria for [`recursive_iterator`](#recursive-iterator), either of which should prevent such errors.

-_Note: Tail call optimization (though not tail recursion elimination) will be turned off if you pass the `--no-tco` command-line option, which is useful if you are having trouble reading your tracebacks and/or need maximum performance._

 ##### Example

 **Coconut:**